Chema22R/project-intro/README.md

     projectIntro.init();
     ```

-* If you need to implement the module in a non-NPM environment, you must import each project file individually, as in the example provided in `/development/index.js`.
-Yo can use the following code instead of the one specified in step 2, replacing the routes with the correct ones:
+* To implement the module in a non-NPM environment, each project file must be imported individually, as in the example provided in `/development/index.js`.
+The following code can be used instead of the one specified in step 2, replacing the routes with the correct ones:
     ```js
     import "./projectIntro.css";
     import * as projectIntro from "./projectIntro";